 Ancient and Traditional Uses

-The Native Americans were the first to recognize the value of Bee balm as this wonder herb was cultivated for their healing properties.
-Interestingly, it was used by the indigenous people of the land to treat fever, indigestion, and other ailments.
-In fact, it was from them where Europeans learned that this plant was beneficial for their overall health.
-The Oswego Native Americans brewed a tea out of its leaves (hence the name Oswego tea) for relaxation and medicinal purposes.
-They taught this process to European settlers who later replaced black tea after the Boston Tea Party to protest the high British tea tax.
-Soon Bee balm tea became an alternative cheaper tea for both the English and Americans alike.
-Its popularity did not stop there as it spread to different parts of Europe.
+The Native Americans were the first to recognize the value of Bee balm, cultivating this wonder herb for its healing properties.
+Interestingly, it was used by the indigenous people of the land to treat fever, indigestion, and other common health issues, which is how Europeans learnt of the plant's overall health benefits.
+The Oswego Native Americans brewed tea from the plant's leaves, giving it its name Oswego tea, consumed for relaxation and medicinal purposes.
+Bee Balm teas popularity has continued to grow and spread to different parts of Europe.

 Characteristics of the Plant

-Bee balm which is a member of the mint family is known by many names.
-As previously mentioned, it was also called Oswego tea, bergamot, horsemint, and Monarda which is actually the genus of these flowering plants.
+Bee balm which is a member of the mint family is known by many names, Oswego tea, bergamot, horsemint, and Monarda which is actually the genus of these flowering plants.
 Monarda has 16 species that are native to North America.
 The most cultivated ones are Monarda fistulosa (Wild Bergamot) and Monarda didyma (Bee balm, the herb that we sell here at Tea Life).
-Bee balm produces scarlet-red flowers collared by red-tinged bracts.
-Monarda fistulosa, on the other hand, has light lavender or pinkish-white flowers surrounded by bracts that are usually tinted with pink.
-With tall, sturdy square stems, both species are valued for their healing benefits.
+Bee balm produces beautiful scarlet-red flowers collared by red-tinged bracts with tall, sturdy square stems, a gorgeous plant also valued for its natural healing properties.

-A cup of Bee balm tea is not only relaxing; it is highly nutritious as well.
-Bee balm contains thymol, which is highly beneficial for overall health.
-A good source of Vitamins A and C, it can provide tea drinkers the following benefits:
+A cup of Bee balm tea is a deliciously relaxing drink that comes with the added benefit of being highly nutritious.
+Bee balm contains thymol, which is highly beneficial for overall health and is also a good source of Vitamins A and C. Regularly drinking Bee balm tea can provide the following benefits:

 Nursing mothers and pregnant women should avoid its consumption since this herb stimulates contractions in the uterus.
 Also, it is highly recommended that people with thyroid problems must consult a doctor first before consuming it.